 GeneCards Summary for PDCD6IP Gene

 PDCD6IP (Programmed Cell Death 6 Interacting Protein) is a Protein Coding gene.
-Diseases associated with PDCD6IP include Hiv-1.
-Among its related pathways are Infectious disease and HIV Life Cycle.
+Diseases associated with PDCD6IP include Adult Neuronal Ceroid Lipofuscinosis and Hiv-1.
+Among its related pathways are Adhesion and Uptake and actions of bacterial toxins.
 GO annotations related to this gene include protein homodimerization activity and SH3 domain binding.
-An important paralog of this gene is RHPN1.
+An important paralog of this gene is PTPN23.

 UniProtKB/Swiss-Prot for PDCD6IP Gene